Hemanth-Mydugolam/Calcium-Imaging-Data-Analysis-Pipeline/readme.md

 ## Configuration

-To customize the pipeline for your experiment, just open `config.yaml` and update the settings.
+To customize the pipeline for your experiment, open config.yaml in any text editor (e.g., Notepad++) and update the settings.

 ### Key parameters